BCJuan/BCJuan/README.md

 - ⚡ Fun fact: ...
 -->

 Hi everyone!
-I am Juan Borrego-Carazo a predoctoral fellow at Universitat Autònoma de Barcelona, Spain, and Kostal Eléctrica, S.A.
+I am Juan Borrego-Carazo a predoctoral fellow at Universitat Autònoma de Barcelona, Spain.
 I am currently working on deep learning for microcontrollers with PyTorch and CMSIS, although I also devote some time to other projects related to computer vision or bayesian optimization.

 I have some works with PyTorch, Ax and CMSIS-NN.
 If you are interested do not doubt to contact me 😄